GULET CRUISE IN TURKEY

 Knidos was previously a Greek City, in ancient times.
 It is one of the most important historical sites on the Turkish coastlines, containing ancient ruins and amphitheatres.

-The City of Bodrum is located on a peninsula on the Southwest coast of Turkey, stretching into the Aegean Sea.
+The City of Bodrum, Turkey, is located on a peninsula on the Southwest coast of Turkey, stretching into the Aegean Sea.
 This vibrant seaside city has twin bays and sandy beaches.
-There is also a rich history in Bodrum.
+There is also a rich history with Bodrum holidays.
 The Bodrum castle was built in the 4th century BC and is known as one of the seven wonders of the ancient world.
 This landmark is visible from numerous parts of the City of Bodrum and its beaches.